Playing the Soundtrack of Our Lives

 That was no small feat, mind you, for an instrumental song like this one that had no singing and was heavily African-influenced.
 “Grazing” was competing with lots of other pop/rock tunes in the American media at the time, and it somehow broke through all the marketing BS of the music biz and was warmly embraced by the people, especially in the U.S. Black community.
 A few months later, The Friends of Distinction, an American vocal group, did a soulful cover version of “Grazing in the Grass” that kept “Grazing” high on the charts and all over the radio airwaves for us well into 1969.

-Masekela had been based in New York at that time, having relocated from apartheid South Africa to the U.S. through the help of entertainer Harry Belafonte and others.
-But when “Grazing in the Grass” and the album it came from, The Promise of a Future, hit it big over in California, Masekela packed up his bags and headed out west.
+Masekela had first been based in New York, having relocated from apartheid South Africa to the U.S. through the help of entertainer Harry Belafonte and others.
+By the time “Grazing in the Grass” and the album it came from, The Promise of a Future, hit it big, Masekela had already headed out west to live in California.
 The times were a-changing, and the white hippie counterculture over on America’s so-called Left Coast wholeheartedly embraced Masekela and his music as well.